-Advanced study of modern global social, political and cultural interactions, focusing on the global and local and the relationship between worldwide empires and the regions of Asia, Africa and the Americas.
-Students choose from an exceptional range of options and take a compulsory module in Transnational History.
-Leads to further research or careers in education, journalism, finance, politics and cultural sectors.
+Advanced study of global political, economic, and cultural interactions, the history of empires and the transnational histories of Europe, Asia, Africa, Australia, and the Americas.
+Students take a compulsory module in Transnational History and options from any department of King’s and other London colleges.
+It leads to doctoral level research and careers in education, journalism, finance, politics and cultural sectors.

 - The most comprehensive coverage of the history of the European seaborne empires of any university in the UK and has key figures in the study of South Asia, Australia, Africa, Latin America and the Caribbean.